pstringe/Research-Development-and-Applications/Motivation for Meta-Human Programming.md

 NOTE : P : 0.8.6 : It is my desire to work on this full-time.

-NOTE : P : 0.9 : The system we have laid out as the basis for [[Mechanics and Elucidation of Evidence]] is sufficient to describe any bodily state in using the proposition space, $R$.
+NOTE : P : 0.9 : The system we have laid out as the basis for [Mechanics and Elucidation of Evidence](Mechanics%20and%20Elucidation%20of%20Evidence.md) is sufficient to describe any bodily state in using the proposition space, $R$.

 NOTE : P : 1.0 : We will develop a new section for meta-human programming.
 Under metaphysical engineering.
 There we will start a new section addressing the logic previously mentioned.
-As we develop a meta-representation of a self-modifying human using an observable process, we will advance the [[Mechanics and Elucidation of Evidence]] and [[Process Mechanics and Interactions]].
+As we develop a meta-representation of a self-modifying human using an observable process, we will advance the [Mechanics and Elucidation of Evidence](Mechanics%20and%20Elucidation%20of%20Evidence.md) and [Process Mechanics and Interactions](Process%20Mechanics%20and%20Interactions.md).